neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/token-classification/token-classification-cli.md

   --save_strategy epoch --save_total_limit 1
 ```

-The model is 90% pruned and quantized and converges to XX% accuracy.
+The resulting model is 90% pruned and quantized.